Courses & Units

 - Analyse situations and utilise decision making skills when assessing professional, legal and ethical aspects of pharmacy practice.

-- Identify and resolve drug interactions, and common side effects of major drug classes in the context of pharmacy practice.
+- Identify and resolve drug related problems in the context of pharmacy practice.

-- Prepare, and supply medicines, accurately and efficiently including extemporaneous preparations in accordance with legislative and accepted professional practice standards.
+- Dispense and supply medicines, accurately and efficiently in accordance with legislative and accepted professional practice standards.

-- Demonstrate appropriate communication and collaboration skills combined with therapeutic decision making, and incorporating patient-centred care principles in the management of acute illness and chronic disease.
+- Demonstrate appropriate communication skills, incorporating patient-centred care principles, in the management of acute illness and chronic disease.

 PrerequisitesCSA355 AND All Year 2 BPharm Units